5/1 ARM rates vs. 15-year mortgage rates

 You’ll have a wide variety of refinancing options which include:

-- VA Loans — Veterans and active duty military members can refinance with a loan backed by the Department of Veterans Affairs.
+- VA Loans: Veterans and active duty military members can refinance with a loan backed by the Department of Veterans Affairs.
 With a VA loan, a homeowner can refinance up to 100% of the home’s value and take cash-out if they wish

-- USDA Loans — With backing from the U.S. Department of Agriculture, these loans are available to homeowners in rural areas.
+- USDA Loans: With backing from the U.S. Department of Agriculture, these loans are available to homeowners in rural areas.
 About 97% of the nation’s landmass falls within the USDA’s definition of “rural.”
 To qualify for USDA financing, you’d also need to meet income requirements, meaning you couldn’t earn more than 115% of your area’s median income

 All loan types except VA loans require the homeowner to pay mortgage insurance premiums.
-With a conventional loan you can avoid mortgage insurance when you retain 20 percent equity in the home.
+With a conventional loan, you can avoid mortgage insurance when you retain 20% equity in the home.
 With any refinance you’d need to pay closing costs, too.

 What are today’s 5/1 and 15-year mortgage rates?

 Remember that mortgage rates depend a lot on the home buyer.
 Your credit score, debt-to-income ratio, loan term, and down payment will affect your actual rates with any kind of mortgage.

-Rates also vary by lender.
-Many buyers can save a lot simply by shopping around and finding the lender that can offer them the lowest interest rate and fees.Time to make a move?
+Mortgage interest rates also vary by lender.
+Many borrowers can save a lot simply by shopping around and finding the lender that can offer them the lowest interest rate and fees.Time to make a move?
 Let us find the right mortgage for you